craig1123/react-recipes/README.md

 #### Returns

-- `isCopied: Boolean`: true when string was copied for the length of the duration.
+- `isCopied: Bool`: true when string was copied for the length of the duration.
 - `setIsCopied: Function`: Copies the string to the clipboard

 ```js